realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Signal Time Travel without 5s lead

-If this option is unchecked (which is the default), a time travel is signalled for wired props with a 5 second lead, to give the prop time to play an acceleraton sequence.
+If this option is unchecked (which is the default), a time travel is signalled for wired props with a 5 second lead, in order to give the prop time to play an acceleraton sequence.
 If this option is checked, TT_OUT/IO14 is activated when the time travel actually starts.

-For CircuitSetup original props, if they are connected by wire, this option must not be set.
+For CircuitSetup original props, if they are connected by wire, this option should not be set.
+If it has to be set (because you are also driving third-party props, for instance), the corresponding option must be set in the prop's Config Portal.

 For wirelessly connected props this option has no effect.
 Also see [here](#controlling-other-props).

 ##### &#9654; Provide GPS speed for wireless props